 In the Elm Runtime to the Rescue section, we learned how Elm uses commands, subscriptions, and messages to properly manage side effects originated from interacting with the outside world.

 The figure above shows that the way we interact with a JavaScript library is very similar to how we interact with an external service such as an HTTP server.
-In both cases we tell the Elm runtime to perform an operation by sending it a command.
+In both cases we tell the Elm runtime to perform an operation by sending a command.
 When the operation is complete, the runtime sends a message back to our app.

 To further understand this interaction, let’s create a simple Elm app that sends and receives data from JavaScript code.
 Create a file called PortExamples.elm